Design and Art as a means for change and collaboration.

 I studied Fine Arts at the Polytechnic University of València and Design at the Bauhaus-Universität Weimar.
 This mix of artistic training and real-world practice shapes how I work: with care, curiosity, and a belief in design as a tool for change.

 My practice has grown through creative partnerships and shared learning.
-Over the years, I've formed close bonds with fellow designers, videographers, illustrators, photographers, and animators who share a vision for design and art that makes a difference.
+Over the years, I've formed close bonds with fellow artists, designers, videographers, illustrators, photographers, and animators who share a vision for design and art that makes a difference.
 These friendships and collaborations mean each project can draw from a rich pool of creative talent, bringing together the right mix of skills and perspectives.

-Meet my friends ( :
+Meet my friends : )

 Clients

-I work with people and organisations committed to climate and social justice, including Ella Saltmarshe (The Long Time Project), Hugh Knowles (Co-CEO, Friends of the Earth), Bethan Harris (Director, Collectively), Jonathon Porritt (founder, Forum for the Future), Caroline Lucas (former Green Party leader), and Polly Billington (former UK100 director, now MP).
-I’ve also collaborated with organisations like Nesta, Stronger Stories, Level Up, Futerra, Collectively, The Loneliness Lab, The Comms Lab, UK100, League of Intrapreneurs, Forum for the Future, The School of System Change, Kin&Co, WorldSkills, Enginuity, The Good Investors, Workable, and The Unschool.
+I collaborate with people and organisations committed to climate and social justice, including Ella Saltmarshe (The Long Time Project), Hugh Knowles (Co-CEO, Friends of the Earth), Bethan Harris (Director, Collectively), Jonathon Porritt (founder, Forum for the Future), Caroline Lucas (former Green Party leader), and Polly Billington (former UK100 director, now MP).
+I’ve also worked with organisations like Nesta, Stronger Stories, Level Up, Futerra, Collectively, The Loneliness Lab, The Comms Lab, UK100, League of Intrapreneurs, Forum for the Future, The School of System Change, Kin&Co, WorldSkills, Enginuity, The Good Investors, Workable, and The Unschool.

 Talks